Lextuga007/Philosopher-Analyst-Netlify/content/rmd-workshop/_index.md

 ---
-title: "NHS-R Introduction to R and R Studio"
+title: "RMarkdown from Basics to Advanced"
 subtitle: "A collection of slides used in the training"
 description: |